 Hearing loss can happen suddenly or over a long period of time; it can also be temporary or permanent.
-At the Hearing Centre we specialise in diagnosing a wide range of hearing impairments in the Market Harborough and Leicester areas.
+At the Hearing Centre we specialise in diagnosing a wide range of hearing impairments in the Leicester area.

 Here audiologist Claire Marshall takes a look at some of the most common types of hearing loss.

 The signs of hearing loss will vary in type and intensity, but as a general guide anyone suffering from any of the following symptoms shouldn’t delay in booking an appointment with an audiologist to work out what is causing their hearing impairment: